Shop Samsung Smart Refrigerators & Fridge Efficient Choices

 4. Refrigerator Not Cooling Properly

-If it appears that your refrigerator is running a bit warm, or if the food in it is starting to spoil, or the ice cream softens, then it is not cooling as it should.
+If it appears that your refrigerator is running a bit warm, or if the food in it is starting to spoil, or if the ice cream softens, it is not cooling as it should.

 Possible Causes: